The Silvered Spiral:

 Technique Instruction:

-• 27 hours master instruction (9 hours per week)
+• 27 hours master instruction, at 9 hours per week

 Staff Support: